-The Best Things To Do in Gaucín, Andalucía
+The Absolute Best Things to Do in Gaucin, Andalusia

-Despite it only being a small white village in Andalucía, there are quite a few interesting things to do in Gaucín.
-The village itself is located only a short drive from the equally as impressive white village of Casares, and is just under 2 hours from the centre of Málaga.
-It might be a bit tricky to get to using public transportation, so I would recommend doing a road trip around the Province of Málaga with a rental car.
-Gaucín is a great option for a half-day trip from Málaga, as there aren’t as many things to do here as in other spots such as Marbella.
-Here’s a look at my top picks for the best things to do in Gaucín.
+The village itself is located only a short drive from the equally impressive white village of Casares, and it’s just under 2 hours from the centre of Malaga.
+It might be a bit tricky to get to using public transportation, so I would recommend driving to it directly or doing a road trip in the Province of Malaga with a rental car.

 Ermita del Santo Niño